-The Utrecht Summer School, founded in 1986 by Utrecht University, is the largest academic summer programme in the Netherlands and is one of the biggest summer schools in Europe.
-It is characterized by its strong academic courses covering a wide range of subjects.
+The Utrecht Summer School is characterized by its strong academic courses covering a wide range of subjects.
 In 1986, Utrecht Summer School started with one course: Dutch Culture and Society.
-Nowadays, 37 years on, the summer school has developed a broad selection of about 150 courses in many different disciplines.
+Nowadays, 38 years on, the summer school has developed a broad selection of about 160 courses in many different disciplines.

 Organising Institutions

-The Utrecht Summer School is a partnership of Utrecht University, HU University of Applied Sciences and HKU University of the Arts.
-These institutions of higher education offer high quality, fully accredited summer courses for Bachelor, Master and PhD students, as well as for professionals and practitioners.
+The Utrecht Summer School is a partnership of Utrecht University, HU University of Applied Sciences, HKU University of the Arts and the University of Humanistic Studies.
+These institutions of higher education offer high quality, fully accredited summer courses at Bachelor's, Master's and PhD level.
+All courses are taught in English.
+For most of the courses EC credits are awarded.
+In 2023 the Utrecht Summer School hosted over 150 courses (in which 3,000 students enrolled), in face to face, hybrid and online classrooms.

 Utrecht University